xiix0/scam/README.md

-There is an old time toast which is golden for its beauty.
-"When you ascend the hill of prosperity may you not meet a friend."
+Consider well the proportions of things.
+It is better to be a young June-bug than an old bird of paradise.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"